University Studies 290 and Departmental 290R ("RP Policy" Continuous Enrollment Guidelines)

 - RP issued in S12, Summer 2012, or thereafter for thesis or project course

 - Completion of all degree requirements other than thesis or project

 In accordance with Academic Senate policy F11-2 (Required Enrollment for Report-in-Progress Units), the F12 semester will mark the start of enforcement of the policy in each fall and spring semester (summer and intersession semesters are exempt).
-Graduate students with an RP grade in a thesis (299) or project (often 298) course in the S12 or later semester are required to enroll in the 1-unit course, UNVS 290, in each semester until degree completion except in cases in which the department requires repeated enrollment in these classes each semester until completion.
+Graduate students with an RP grade in a thesis (299) or project (often 298) course in the S12 or later semester are required to enroll in a 1-unit supervisory course, either UNVS 290 or the 290R course in the student’s own department if available.
+Enrollment must be repeated in each semester until degree completion except in cases in which the department requires repeated enrollment in the original project or thesis course.
 There are no class meetings for the course as it is supervisory in nature; however, there will be a fee associated with it of approximately $280.
 “Stopping out,” or voluntary absence from the university, will not be permitted in the sense that registration will be compulsory for this unit each semester.
 Failure to register will result in a hold being put on graduation until the unit is retroactively added; a late fee will be associated with the retroactive action.